edonnachie/ICD10gm/README.md

 ## About this Package

 The ICD-10 classification of diseases and related health problems (ICD-10) is an international standard for the coding of health service data.
-In Germany, the [German Instutite of Medical Documentation and Information (DIMDI)](https://www.dimdi.de) releases a German Modification (ICD-10-GM) of the classification that forms a compulsory part of all remuneration claims in the ambulatory and hospital sectors.
+In Germany, the [Federal Institute for Drugs and Medical Devices](https://www.dimdi.de) releases a German Modification (ICD-10-GM) of the classification that forms a compulsory part of all remuneration claims in the ambulatory and hospital sectors.

 This package was created to facilitate the analysis of data coded using the ICD-10-GM.
 In particular, it has the following aims: